ccappelle/pyrosim/README.md

   If you downloaded the zipped version, unzip the directory somewhere you can access it.

+  Note: Pyrosim is intended for use with Python2.x.
+It does not yet run smoothly with Python3.x.

 ### For Windows users:

   Install [Anaconda](https://www.continuum.io/downloads)--a package that includes Python